eshangaur/Automatic-Image-Annotation/Readme.md

 **Instructions to execute this project**
 1. Pull this repository
-2. Copy the image database onto the home directory and insert the downloaded folder path into the “directory” variable in the program.
+2. Open "directory2.m" Copy the image database onto the home directory and insert the downloaded folder path into the “directory” variable in the program.
 3. Run using Matlab.